 Do you use organic defoamers when boiling the sap?
 All sugarmakers use a defoamer when boiling their sap into syrup in order to decrease foam in the evaporator.
 Common defoamers include milk products such as cream or butter, synthetic chemical-based defoamers, and various vegetable oils.
 We use certified organic safflower oil to defoam our syrup.

 Do any unsafe materials come into contact with your product To be certified organic, maple producers must demonstrate that they do not allow any unsafe chemical contaminants to touch the end product (maple syrup) during any step of the production process.
-For instance, all product is required to be stored in stainless steal – sap in tanks, and syrup in drums.
+For instance, all product is required to be stored in stainless steel – sap in tanks, and syrup in drums.
 When cleaning equipment, organic producers must use potable water and organic soaps.

 Have you conducted an inspection each year?
 Certifying agencies must conduct an inspection of your maple syrup farm on an annual basis in order to ensure you’re abiding by all organic production standards.
 Sometimes these guidelines are updated, so it is important to ensure that producers remain compliant with any changes.

 All of our pure syrup is 100% certified organic.
 We have been certified by Vermont Organic Farmers (VOF) and approved by the USDA.